Transaction Life Cycle

 - The transaction's execution status (either success or an error code).

-The full node then gathers these signed effects from a majority of validators, forming an effects certificate, which guarantees that the transaction is final.
+The full node then gathers these signed effects from a majority of validators, forming an effects certificateA certificate is the mechanism proving a transaction was approved or certified.
+Validators vote on transactions, and aggregators collect a Byzantine-resistant majority of these votes into a certificate and broadcasts it to all IOTA validators, thereby ensuring finality., which guarantees that the transaction is final.

 Checkpoints